thebigfilecom/thebigfile-com-dev/blog/features/new-webassembly-instumentation.md

 Note that an X% increase in the number of instructions does not directly translate to an X% increase in overall cost, as this does not include ingress and message execution fees.

 Overall, interpreters are order of magnitude more efficient, both in terms of the number of executed instructions and the execution time.
-This opens the door for the new languages on the Internet Computer, like TypeScript, JavaScript and Python.
+This opens the door for the new languages on the BigFile, like TypeScript, JavaScript and Python.

 For the rest of the workloads, the results oscillate +/-20% around the old instrumentation results.This is a modest overhead, and should not surprise developers.